Reviews You Can Rely On

 Credit: Natalie Kafader

 We took a deep dive into assessing what it takes to be the coolest fan.
 We critically analyzed each fan output so we can provide you with a comprehensive review.
 With our in-house testing team, we constructed demanding tests that pushed each fan to its limits.
-We first looked at the sheer power of each fan but added circulation to our testing to find a better understanding of how these machines work throughout an entire room.
-We know these things can be loud, so we took measurements at each level, being certain to include additional commentary on the pitch and characteristics of their tones.
-As instructed through each manual, we took apart these machines to clean the grille and other components after our extensive testing.
-This gave us insight into how involved a cleaning session may take.
-Lastly, just like you, we're concerned about how much energy these things can suck up.
-We know these machines are a lifeline, running daily for hours on end during the hot, smoldering summers.
-So we broke out the spreadsheet and crunched the numbers to provide you with the energy costs.
+We first looked at the sheer power of each fan by using an anemometer to measure the amount of air a fan could move per second.
+We added visual circulation assessment to our testing to get a better understanding of how these machines work throughout an entire room.
+We know these things can be loud, so we used a decibel meter to take sound measurements at each setting, adding our own color commentary on the pitch and characteristics of their distinct hums.
+Following manual instructions, we took apart these machines to clean the grille and other components at the tail end of our test period.
+This gave us insight into how difficult or time-consuming a cleaning session may be.
+Lastly, we took a look at how much energy these things can suck up.
+We know these machines are a lifeline, running daily for hours on end during hot, sweltering summers.
+So, we broke out the spreadsheet and crunched the numbers to estimate the costs of running the fan 12 hours a day for 90 days, replicating a summer's worth of full-time use.

 Our tests are broken down into these four metrics: